sowonpark-polsci/sowonpark-polsci.github.io/_pages/projects.md

 <p style="font-size: 16px;
           color: #666699;
           font-style: italic;">
-"The Structure of Foreign Policy Preferences in the U.S. Congress"</p>
+"Fractious Domestic Politics: How the Interplay of Ideology and Party Shapes Foreign Policy Debates"</p>

 <p style="font-size: 15px;">
 What motivates legislators to support or oppose foreign policy?
 In my dissertation, I build a composite model that examines the interplay between ideology and party, offering a more nuanced understanding of how legislative preferences are structured in foreign policy.
 Legislators develop personal preferences regarding whether and how the United States should engage in world affairs, which may not always align with the positions of the president or their party.
 Existing measures of legislators’ policy preferences, often based on roll call records, tend to overestimate partisan competition rather than reflect members’ personal ideological preferences.
 To investigate how legislators' personal ideological preferences and partisan motivations collectively shape their foreign policy preferences and decisions, my dissertation analyzes more than 100,000 Senate floor speeches on diverse foreign policy issues from 1947 to 2020.
 Using supervised machine learning, I measure senators' isolationist, cooperative internationalist, and militant internationalist preference.</p>